 Despite being a natural on the stage, Jobs never would wing it, he came to the show well prepared.

 “I once spent an entire day watching him run through multiple rehearsals of a single presentation, tweaking everything from the color and angle of certain spotlights, to editing and rearranging the order of the keynote presentation slides to improve his pacing,” remembers Schlender.

 While you may not be a perfectionist like Jobs, you are likely also not nearly as good of a presenter as he is – so practice really makes perfect in this case.

 Circling back to Weyenberg’s tips – he suggests that in a good slide deck, every slide should feel “like part of the same story.”
 Think of your deck like a story – every slide should feel cohesive to the big picture message you’re trying to communicate – as opposed to random ideas juxtaposed together.

 - Using the same or similar typography, colors, and imagery across all slides

-- Using templates can help with maintaining the same look and feel
+- Using presentation templates can help with maintaining the same look and feel

 8. Less is more

 We explored the less is more concept earlier in the article by suggesting you keep to one idea per slide.
 The same can be applied to text.